PetarBarakov/CW2_EmbedTech/README.md

 ## Scan Keys - Thread

 Key scanning is one of the most fundamental functions of the music synthesiser.
-By pressing each individual key, the corresponding row and column location is chosen, which therefore detects the exact note.
-The row and column information stored in a two-dimensional array, which contains the note and octave stage that are ready to be transmitted for further stages.
-In this function, the knob rotations are also manipulated to provide different functions.
-In particular, knob 3 and knob 2 are used for varying the volume and octave stages, and they are directly controlled through the key scanning function.
-While knob 2 and 1 are only called for definition, and their information is transferred to a global variable, which is used in other functions.
+By pressing each individual key or turning a knob, the corresponding row and column location of key matrix is set low, which enables the exact note to be detected.
+The readings from the key matrix are then stored in an array.
+The information are then decoded to the notes being pressed and octave stages being set, which are then put as a two dimensional array to output message queue to be sent by CAN message transmission task.
+In this task, the knob rotations are also decoded to provide different functions.
+In particular, knob 3 and knob 2 are used respectively for varying the volume and octave stages.
+Pressing knob 3 and 2 are used to set the keyboard to receiver and sender mode respectively.
+While rotation of knob 1 is transferred to a global variable, which is used in the audio sample generation task to select waveforms.

 ## Display Update - Thread